mihikjw/sealvm/README.md

 - 0x11: fp (Frame Pointer)

 ### Memory `sealvm/memory.hpp`
 Memory size is currently arbitary and is defined on construction as an argument.
-Memory is then injected to the CPU.
+A pointer is then injected to any required classes.
-- `std::array` buffer containing `uint8_t` of the size passed to the constructor
-- can be interacted with in `uint8_t` chunks or `uint16_t` chunks as this is the current supported minimum register size

 ### Supported Instructions
 16-bit instruction enums are defined under `sealvm/instructions.hpp`, with a comment for a corresponding assembly example.
 They're decoded in the CPU `sealvm/cpu.hpp` which also includes a comment for a corresponding assembly example.
 I'll improve this documentation once I put together a real assembler.